-Charterhouse’s programme of Outdoor Education aims to develop the self-reliance, teamwork and leadership skills of Carthusians, as well as enabling them to enjoy the countryside safely.
-The programme includes the following activities:
+Our Outdoor Education programme aims to develop the self-reliance, teamwork and leadership skills of Carthusians, as well as enabling them to enjoy the countryside safely.

 - Combined Cadet Force (CCF)

 The Monday Activities Programme runs from 4.15 pm - 6.00 pm (summer timetable) and 2.15 pm - 4.00 pm (winter timetable), and involves all pupils in the Under School (Years 9-11).

 One weekend in Oration Quarter (Autumn Term) and one weekend in Long Quarter (Spring Term) are designated as Activities Weekends, starting on a Saturday afternoon and finishing on a Monday evening.
 This allows up to two days for those activities requiring time for expeditions away from School.

 |Annual Monday Activities|

 Oration Quarter (Autumn Term)

 Cricket Quarter (Summer Term)

 |Removes (Year 10)||CCF or Pioneers||CCF or Pioneers||CCF or Pioneers|

 Fourths (Year 9) begin with a two-term programme of orientation to Charterhouse and its environment as well as a PHSE programme.